Codecademy/docs/content/lua/concepts/mathematical-library/terms/ceil/ceil.md

 ---
 Title: 'ceil()'
-Description: 'Returns the smallest integer greater than or equal to x.'
+Description: 'Returns the smallest integer greater than or equal to a given value.'
 Subjects:
   - 'Computer Science'
   - 'Game Development'